Long before the drug Vicodin became a household name, there was the chemical hydrocodone.

 The Development of Hydrocodone

-First created in the 1920’s by German pharmaceutical company Knoll, Hydrocodone is created by attaching a hydrogen atom to codeine molecules.
-When it was first released, Knoll believed that this process would make the codeine easier on the stomach and less toxic to the user.During this time, medical and government officials in the United States were coping with a growing problem: thousands of people across the country were becoming addicted to the opiate ingredients found in the most popular cough syrups of the day.
-At the end of the 1920’s the U.S. Bureau of Social Hygiene funded a study by the National Research Council to examine hydrocodone and other drug compounds as alternative, less-addictive painkillers.
+First created in the 1920’s by German pharmaceutical company Knoll, hydrocodone was created by attaching a hydrogen atom to opium-based codeine molecules.
+When it was first released, Knoll believed that this process would make the codeine easier on the stomach and less toxic to the user.During this time, medical and government officials in the United States were coping with a growing problem: Thousands of people across the country were becoming addicted to the opiate ingredients found in the most popular cough syrups on the market.
+This presented a real conundrum for drug regulators and drug manufacturers.

+By the end of the 1920’s, the U.S. Bureau of Social Hygiene funded a study by the National Research Council to examine hydrocodone and other drug compounds as alternative, less-addictive painkillers.1

-There was, however, a problem with hyrocodone -is created a tremendous euphoric effect in the animals studied.
-He felt that the drug was powerful, but that it also held the potential to be highly addictive.
+There was, however, a problem with hydrocodone.
+It created a tremendous euphoric effect in the animals studied.
+Eddy felt that the drug was powerful, but that it also held the potential to be highly addictive.
 In fact, he went on to say that it would be possible for an individual to become addicted to hydrocodone without even realizing it.

-The current state of Hydrocodone
+The Current State of Hydrocodone